AIsquare/ReviewScrapper/README.md

 a.
 After installing the Heroku CLI, Open a command prompt window and navigate to your ‘reviewScrapper’ folder.<br>
 b.
 Type the command ‘heroku login’ to login to your heroku account as shown   below:<br>

 c.
 After logging in to Heroku, enter the command ‘heroku create’ to create a heroku app.
-It will give you the URL of your Heroku app after successful creation.
+It will give you the URL of your Heroku app after successful creation.<br>
 d.
-Before deploying the code to the Heroku cloud, we need to commit the changes to the local git repository.
+Before deploying the code to the Heroku cloud, we need to commit the changes to the local git repository.<br>
 e.
-Type the command ‘git init to initialize a local git repository  as shown below:
+Type the command ‘git init to initialize a local git repository  as shown below:<br>

 f.
-Enter the command ‘git status’ to see the uncommitted changes
+Enter the command ‘git status’ to see the uncommitted changes<br>
 g.
-Enter the command ‘git add .’ to add the uncommitted changes to the local repository.
+Enter the command ‘git add .’ to add the uncommitted changes to the local repository.<br>
 h.
-Enter the command ‘git commit -am "make it better"’ to commit the changes to the local repository.
+Enter the command ‘git commit -am "make it better"’ to commit the changes to the local repository.<br>
 i.
-Enter the command ‘git push heroku master’ to push the code to the heroku cloud.
+Enter the command ‘git push heroku master’ to push the code to the heroku cloud.<br>
 j.
-After deployment, heroku gives you the URL to hit the web API.
+After deployment, heroku gives you the URL to hit the web API.<br>
 k.
-Once your application is deployed successfully, enter the command ‘heroku logs --tail’ to see the logs.
+Once your application is deployed successfully, enter the command ‘heroku logs --tail’ to see the logs.<br>